 He set age group records in both the 100m and 200m and competed at several World and European

 masters’ championships.
 He has written a book called Age is Just a Number which was published

 in January 2017.

 Alasdair Ross, 1952-2016 In Memoriam

 Alasdair died on 4th July 2016 aged 64.
-He was originally from Edinburgh and, as
+He was originally from Edinburgh and, as a

-and was selected to compete for Scotland on a couple of occasions.
+selected to compete for Scotland on a couple of occasions.